georgexyz19/georgexyz.com/content/posts/vim-tips.md

 > buffer. `Ctrl + q` command gets terminal going again.
 Put this line in .bashrc to
 > disable flow control for terminal entirely.

+This is one of those things that turn people off, especially new Vim users.

 #### Spell Check